 You can try to clear your trap and pipe with a small snake from a hardware store, but if the blockage is further down the line then you will likely need to call a professional plumber who can use a commercial snake to get all the way to the problem and get your drains back to normal.

-No matter what type of issue that you are having with your sink or faucet, you can count on the team at LeadingEdge Plumbing in Los Angeles to help you fix your plumbing problems.
+No matter what type of issue that you are having with your sink or faucet, you can count on the team at LeadingEdge Plumbing in San Fernando Valley, CA and nearby areas to help you fix your plumbing problems.
 Call us now so that we can discuss your faucet needs, and we can give you a better idea of when we can schedule your service, the type of work we anticipate, and more.
 We look forward to hearing from you as soon as possible.